rsdoiel/skimmer/README.md

 make install
 ~~~

-A default urls list is provided as an example urls list.
+A default URLs list is provided as an example URLs list.
 The first time
 you run skimmer.
 You should edit `$HOME/.skimmer/skimmer.urls` to fit your needs.

-## Acknowledgements
+## Acknowledgments

-This experiment would not be possible with the authors of newsboat, sqlite3,
+This experiment would not be possible with the authors of newsboat, SQLite3,
 Pandoc and the [gofeed](https://github.com/mmcdole/gofeed) package.